by Janet Meydam

-For the family history researcher, finding a stash of old family photographs can be a true genealogy jackpot!
+For the family history researcher, finding a stash of old family photos can be a true genealogy jackpot!
 And while our first inclination might be to hang them right up on the wall for everyone to see – this may not be the best idea.
+Photographs are fragile things, and old ones are especially vulnerable to the effects of the environment in which they are kept.
+Here are some steps you should take to preserve old photos so that they can be enjoyed for years to come.

-Here’s How to Get Started Preserving Old Family Photographs
+How to Preserve Old Family Photos

-Store old photos in a controlled environment
+2. Store old photos in a controlled environment

+Of course, you’ll also want to preserve the originals.
 Old photographs need to be protected in certain ways to keep them away from environmental hazards that can damage them.
-The National Archives has provided recommendations regarding how old photographs and documents should be stored.
-Here are a few of the things they suggest:

 - Avoid storing old photographs in attics, basements, or garages where temperature and humidity tend to fluctuate.
 This can lead to mold, chemical decay, or brittleness.